-A full-time employee is one whose position is budgeted to work at least 30 hours per week.
-Full-time employees receive all benefits provided in these Policies, unless otherwise provided in an MOU, or an employment agreement approved by the City Council.
-A part-time employee is one whose position is budgeted to work on average less than 20 hours per week.
-Part-time employees may have different rights to leave and other benefits under the law or these Policies, depending on the number of hours they work.
+A full-time employee is one whose position is budgeted to work at least 40 hours per week.
+Full-time employees receive all benefits provided in these Policies, unless otherwise provided in an MOU or Regulations, or an employment agreement approved by the City Council or City Manager.

+A part-time employee is one whose position is budgeted to work on average less than 40 hours per week.
+Part-time employees may have different rights to leave and other benefits under the law or these Policies unless otherwise provided in an MOU or Regulations.